mizma/flatbox/hardware-rev1/README.md

 I use [Elecrow](https://www.elecrow.com/acrylic-cutting.html) to cut acrylic.

 Upload the .zip file in [acrylic-shell](acrylic-shell/) to the Elecrow Acrylic cut service to order.
+.Zip file includes the dxf file and the dimentions.txt file.
+PDF is just for reference.

+Layer 01 and 02 should be made of 3mm thickness.
+Layer 03 ~ 05 should be made of 2mm thickness.

 The original design file (FreeCAD file) can be found [here](extras/acryl-design).